badubizzle/bank_es/README.md

 # BankEs

-## Example EventSourcing and CQRS application in Elixir
+## EventSourcing and CQRS application in Elixir

 To start your Phoenix server: